Avaiga/demo-edit-log/README.md

-# ⚗️  Taipy-edit-log
+# Demo Edit Log

+## What is the Demo Edit Log

-This app is an experimentation on how to build an Edit Log viewer for Taipy.
+This app is an example on how to build an Edit Log viewer for Taipy.

-It shows how to use the `edits` property of a Data Node to show a live view of all the edits on this data node.
+It demonstrates how you cna use the `edits` property of a Data Node to get the history of all the edits on this data node.

+Please refer to the API documentation of DataNode for more details.

+## Demo Type

+- **Level**: Advanced
+- **Topic**: Taipy-Core
+- **Components/Controls**:
+  - Taipy GUI: Selector, Dialog, Table

 ## Installation

-Taipy-core from [this branch](https://github.com/gmarabout/taipy-core/tree/gmarabout/data_node_edit_tracking) is required.
+Check out our [`INSTALLATION.md`](docs/INSTALLATION.md) file.

-# Overview
+## Demo Overview

 Run the app using `python main.py`.